 If you happen to be a US citizen, do the rest of us a favour and write to your senator expressing your support for the Plain Language Act.
 We’ll thank you for it.

-This article first appeared in Usability News, 11 May 2008
+A version of this article first appeared in Usability News, 11 May 2008